Classification: Antifolate Antineoplastic Agent

 About Pemetrexed (Alimta®)

 Pemetrexed works by blocking three separate enzymes that cells need to replicate.
 These enzymes, needed for folate-dependent metabolic processes, are required for DNA replication.
-Therefore, inhibiting these enzymes inhibits cellular growth.
+By blocking DNA production, cell growth and division is stopped, resulting in the slowing or stopping of cancer growth.
+Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.

 How to Take Pemetrexed

 Pemetrexed is given by intravenous (IV) infusion.
 It is typically given once every 21 days.
 The dose is based on the patient’s height and weight.
 A steroid medication is often given before pemetrexed to decrease skin rash.
-Folic acid supplements should be given for at least 5 out of 7 days prior to the first dose of pemetrexed, throughout treatment and for three weeks after the last dose is given.
+Folic acid supplementation of 400 mcg to 1000 mcg should be given for at least 5 out of 7 days prior to the first dose of pemetrexed, throughout treatment and for three weeks after the last dose is given.
 An injection of vitamin B12 should be given before the first dose of pemetrexed, and then about every 9 weeks during treatment.
-These vitamin supplementations will decrease the side effects you experience.
+These vitamin supplementations should decrease the side effects you experience.
 Speak with your provider concerning the specific dosing of steroids, folic acid and B12 and timing of these medications.

 Let your healthcare provider know all medications, vitamins and supplements you are taking as some can interfere with pemetrexed.
 Be sure to notify your care provider if you take any form of NSAID (non-steroidal anti-inflammatory drug) such as aspirin or ibuprofen because, taken in conjunction with pemetrexed, can cause kidney problems.